aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-beans.md

 ### Singleton Beans and State

 Since a singleton bean has only one instance throughout the application, it can be accessed by multiple threads simultaneously.
 If a singleton bean has a mutable state (e.g., member variables), concurrency issues can arise.
 It is best to design singleton beans to be stateless.
 If state is absolutely necessary, use `ThreadLocal` or carefully implement synchronization.

+### Always Use `@Component` as the Entry Point

+Remember that annotations like `@Aspect`, `@Bean`, `@Schedule`, and `@Profile` are only activated on classes that are also marked with `@Component`.
+The framework's component scanner looks for `@Component` first and then processes other annotations on those classes.
+Using other configuration annotations without `@Component` will result in them being ignored, which can be a common source of configuration errors.
+The framework will log a warning if it detects such cases.